aashka-trivedi/regularization-for-image-classification/README.md

 2. Batch Normalization: It seems to be better to keep 1 or 2 batchnorm layers in the Resnet50 model.
 1 Batchnorm layer consistently provides the smallest training time,  and using 2 batchnorm layers give the shortest time to achieve an 87% accuracy.
 Here as well, it seems like keeping a dropout probability of 0.2 gives the best result, giving very little differences in accuracies between either 1 or 2 dropout layers.

-Thus, the best combination for a batch size of 64 is seen by using 2 batch norm layers, 3 dropout layers of probability 0.2.
+Thus, the best combination is seen by using 2 batch norm layers, 3 dropout layers of probability 0.2.

 ### Effect of Batch Size
 1. We find that the training time decreases when we increase the batch size to 256, and we obtain comparable accuracies to when we use batch size 64 in half the number of epochs.